 Metrics that tell you which users are most knowledgeable about security can aid in incident response, if you encourage users to report potential security incidents or suspicious activity.
 If the IR team can prioritize reports from users who are known to be savvy security-wise increases the efficiency of response and remediation processes.
 Acknowledging users for successful reports provides positive reinforcement, and makes them feel like they are contributing to the overall security of the organization.

-Even baseball managers (a notoriously stuffy, stubborn bunch) understand that collecting and analyzing data about players will help them prepare better strategies, and security awareness is no different – metrics will make your program more effective and impactful to the business.
+Even baseball managers (a notoriously stuffy, stubborn bunch) understand that collecting and analyzing data about players will help them prepare better strategies, and security awareness metrics are no different – metrics will make your program more effective and impactful to the business.